andriesfilmer/pim/README.md

 # PIM (personal information manager)

-PIM is a application built with AngularJS, Node.js, Express and MongoDB.
+PIM is a application built with AngularJS, Node.js, Express and Mysql/MariaDb.

 ## Description